QWP leader wants foreign policy revisited

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-CHARSADDA: QWP provincial Chairman Sikandar Hayat Khan Sherpao said the country had been isolated in the comity of nations due to the flawed foreign policy of the PTI government.
+CHARSADDA: Qaumi Watan Party (QWP) provincial Chairman Sikandar Hayat Khan Sherpao on Monday said the country had been isolated in the comity of nations due to the flawed foreign policy of the Pakistan Tehreek-e-Insaf (PTI) government.